xuedi2014/AlloyRenderingEngine/README.md

 ![usage](https://raw.githubusercontent.com/AlloyTeam/AlloyRenderingEngine/master/asset/img/usage.gif)

-You need to use the following code：
+You need to use the following code:

 ```javascript
 var ld = new Loader(), stage = new Stage("#ourCanvas"),bmp;